Purushottam Kakodkar: Political career

 He served as Member of Parliament in the Lok Sabha (lower house), representing Panaji constituency in the former union territory of Goa, Daman and Diu from 1971 to 1977.
 He was a nominated member of the Rajya Sabha from 1985 to 1991.
 During this term he was also a member of Committee on Petitions, Rajya Sabha during 1986-87.

 Criticism

-In his book Panthast, Goan writer Ravindra Kelekar blamed the failure of the non-violent Goa Freedom Movement, spearheaded by Lohia on the squabbles and ego-clashes between Kakodkar and Ram Hegde.
+In his book Panthast, Goan writer Ravindra Kelekar blamed the failure of the non-violent Goa Freedom Movement, spearheaded by Lohia on the squabbles and ego-clashes between Kakodkar and Rama Hegde.

 Kelekar also stated that Kakodkar was once responsible for Mahatma Gandhi having to apologise to the Portuguese.
 While he was logged in Aguada jail, Kakodkar had begun a fast against the harassment meted out by the Portuguese authority to the freedom fighters.
 Gandhiji had made a note of this in his paper Harijan.
 The Portuguese replied that Kakodkar was not fasting.
 Gandhiji is supposed to have sent a man, who was a relative of Kakodkar, to verify this.
 His relative verified that although Kakodkar was not taking any food from the jail, he was getting food from outside.
 A shocked Gandhi tendered an apology to the Portuguese through the Harijan.